scandum/quadsort/README.md

 elements and a sorted array of 1 element in the end.
 If a program sorts in intervals it should pick an optimal array size (32, 128, 512, etc) to do so.

-To work around this problem the remainder of the array is sorted using a tail merge.
+To minimalize the impact the remainder of the array is sorted using a tail merge.

-The main advantage of the tail merge is that it allows reducing the swap space of quadsort to **n / 2** and that the quad merge strategy works best on arrays of different lengths.
-It also simplifies the ping-pong merge routine which only needs to work on arrays of equal length.
+The main advantage of a tail merge is that it allows reducing the swap space of quadsort to **n / 2** and that the quad merge strategy works best on arrays of different lengths.
+It also greatly simplifies the ping-pong merge routine which only needs to work on arrays of equal length.

 Rotate merge
 ------------